BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 1. You will open an instance of VS Code in a development environment running in the browser.
 The envirnoment will have Java, Clojure tools, and Calva installed.
     * ???+ Note "Gitpod Sign-in"
            You will be asked to sign in to Gitpod, if you aren't already.
-You can do so with your GitHub, GitLab, or Bitbucket accounts, so no hassles at all.
+You need to use the ”Sign in with GitHub” option.
 2. Instructions will be automatically displayed (very brief such, because it is mainly about firing up the [Getting Started REPL](getting-started.md))
 3. The guides are a mix of prose (in Clojure line comments), Clojure code, and exercises.
 What's extra poetic is that you will use Calva and Clojure to learn Calva and Clojure.